eprints/orcid_support_advance/README.md

-This is a *hopefully* temporary fork to fix a few issues and create pull requests back to it's parent
+This is a *hopefully* temporary fork to fix a few issues and create pull requests back to its parent

 # ORCID Support Advance Plugin